mako-framework/docs/06_security/02_password_hashing.md

 $hash = $hasher->create('foobar');
 ```

-> Note that the length of the password hash may varies depending on the hashing algorithm is.
+> Note that the length of the password hash may vary depending on the chosen hashing algorithm.
 Therefore, it is recommended to store the result in a database column that can expand beyond 60 characters (255 characters would be a good choice).
 {.warning}

 The `verify` method will validate hashes generated using the `create` method.